 The Authority is exposed to the risk of loss due to the wide range of services provided by its employees.
-Auto fleet coverage, general liability, property damage, building and contents, bridge, inland marine, boiler and machinery, dishonesty bond (crime), workers' compensation, and public officials' and employee's legal liability coverage is obtained through membership in the Virginia Risk Sharing Association (VRSA) through the VRSA Insurance Program.
+Auto fleet coverage, general liability, property damage, building and contents, bridge, inland marine, boiler and machinery, dishonesty bond (crime), workers' compensation, and public officials' and employee's legal liability coverage is obtained through membership in the VRSA Insurance Program.
 Members are liable for any and all unpaid claims in the event the association is in a deficit position.
-No settlements have exceeded coverage limits during the three years ended June 30, 2019.
+No settlements have exceeded coverage limits during the three years ended June 30, 2020.